TinySnow/TinySnow.github.io/src/技术/其他资料/PWNCollegeSolutions.md

   - `${random_key}` is the key.
   - `${random_value}` is the corresponding value.
   - etc.
-- When first enter a new level, maybe need to execute the level program purely to get the specifically random value before coding any solutions.
+- When first enter a new challenge, maybe need to execute the level program purely to get the specifically random value before coding any solutions.
+- The order number is the corresponding challenge number, however, in some certain semester, both are not same, readers should looking for the order number which locates in head of each line under solutions section.

+## Archive F2021

-## Program Interaction
+### Program Interaction

-### Solutions
+#### Solutions

 1. Execute directly.